ADVOCACY & OUTREACH

 - NATCON recommends formation of CR consortium for effective stakeholder collaboration

 - CR Sector to set-up Consortium: National Consultation

 - Chair team visits the Montes de Maria region of Colombia

 - The UNESCO Chair on Community Media at the Department of Communication, University of Hyderabad has been renewed for a further period of four years, until December 2019.

-Follow this link for a summary by the Chairholder and a detailed four-year report of the Chair’s activities.
+Follow this link for a detailed four-year report of the Chair’s activities.